Introduction

 As per the UK Modern Slavery Act 2015 (“Act”), all commercial organisations that supply goods or services in the UK and meet the annual turnover threshold of £36m or more must publish an annual slavery and human trafficking statement.

-This statement covers the following FinTrU entities:
+This Statement covers the following FinTrU entities:

 Our Business